-Packaging and Transport of Nuclear Substances Regulations, 2015 Relevant paragraph(s) of the IAEA Regulations and other information as noted

-28. (1) Consignors and carriers of radioactive material must comply with the IAEA Regulations in respect of

-(a) requirements to be met before the first shipment and before each shipment;

-REQUIREMENTS BEFORE THE FIRST SHIPMENT

-Paragraph 501.
+Packaging and Transport of Nuclear Substances Regulations, 2015 Relevant paragraph(s) of the IAEA Regulations and other information as noted (iv) The requirements of para.
+624 for a Type IP-2 package shall be satisfied, except that the maximum damage referred to in para.
+722 may be determined based on provisions in the transport plan, and the requirements of para.
+723 are not applicable. (v) The object and any shielding are secured to the conveyance in accordance with para.
+607. (vi) The shipment shall be subject to multilateral approval.
+(3) LSA material and an SCO may be transported in Type IP-1 packages and Type IP-2 packages in accordance with the IAEA Regulations if the LSA material and the SCO (a) are transported in conveyances that are not carrying passengers; (b) are transported in conveyances or freight containers from one consignor only; and (c) are only loaded at the consignor's location and unloaded at the consignee's location.
+Paragraph 521.
+LSA material and SCO, except as otherwise specified in para.
+520, shall be packaged in accordance with Table 5.
+28. (1) Consignors and carriers of radioactive material must comply with the IAEA Regulations in respect of (a) requirements to be met before the first shipment and before each shipment; REQUIREMENTS BEFORE THE FIRST SHIPMENT Paragraph 501.
 Before a packaging is first used to transport radioactive material, it shall be confirmed that it has been manufactured in conformity with the design specifications to ensure compliance with the relevant provisions of these Regulations and any applicable certificate of approval.
-The following requirements shall also be fulfilled, if applicable:

-- (a) If the design pressure of the containment system exceeds 35 kPa (gauge), it shall be ensured that the containment system of each packaging conforms to the approved design requirements relating to the capability of that system to maintain its integrity under that pressure. - (b) For each packaging intended for use as a Type B(U), Type B(M) or Type C package and for each packaging intended to contain fissile material, it shall be ensured that the effectiveness of its shielding and containment and, where necessary, the heat transfer characteristics and the effectiveness of the confinement system, are within the limits applicable to or specified for the approved design. - (c) For each packaging intended to contain fissile material, it shall be ensured that the effectiveness of the criticality safety features is within the limits applicable to or specified for the design, and in particular where, in order to comply with the requirements of para.
+The following requirements shall also be fulfilled, if applicable: (a) If the design pressure of the containment system exceeds 35 kPa (gauge), it shall be ensured that the containment system of each packaging conforms to the approved design requirements relating to the capability of that system to maintain its integrity under that pressure. (b) For each packaging intended for use as a Type B(U), Type B(M) or Type C package and for each packaging intended to contain fissile material, it shall be ensured that the effectiveness of its shielding and containment and, where necessary, the heat transfer characteristics and the effectiveness of the confinement system, are within the limits applicable to or specified for the approved design. (c) For each packaging intended to contain fissile material, it shall be ensured that the effectiveness of para.
 673, neutron poisons are specifically included, checks shall be performed to confirm the presence and distribution of those neutron poisons.

-REQUIREMENTS BEFORE EACH SHIPMENT

-Paragraph 502.
-Before each shipment of any package, it shall be ensured that the package contains neither:
+REQUIREMENTS BEFORE EACH SHIPMENT Paragraph 502.
+Before each shipment of any package, it shall be ensured that the package contains neither: (a) Radionuclides different from those specified for the package design; nor